Egyptian police officer kidnapped in Sinai -security sources

-The policeman was traveling in a bus from the north Sinai city of Rafah to Al-Arish when the gunmen stopped the vehicle and took him away.
+The policeman was travelling in a bus from the north Sinai city of Rafah to Al-Arish when the gunmen stopped the vehicle and took him away.

 "This seems like a terrorist operation, not a criminal one, but we are not sure if it is Ansar yet," a security official told Reuters.